 Sofia Kamareta graduated from Deree in 2005 with a Bachelor of Science in Business Administration, and continued her education with graduate studies in Non-Profit Management.

-Sofia is now working as a Corporate Volunteer Programs Officer at Volunteer4Greece, where she organizes and supervises volunteering programs aimed at connecting corporate offerings with nonprofit needs.
+She is now working as a Corporate Volunteer Programs Officer at Volunteer4Greece, where she organizes and supervises volunteering programs aimed at connecting corporate offerings with nonprofit needs.
 Previously, Sofia worked in the Sikiarideio Foundation as a Fundraising & PR Officer for 5 years, prior to which she studied and worked in San Francisco, USA.

 Sofia enjoys endurance sports, a hobby she picked up while studying at Deree and for which she thanks Sophie Themelis, ACG Wellness Coordinator.